Skip to content

 Our Immigration and Residence Services individually consult people on obtaining a work permit, a residence permit and on entering the job market.
 Our Immigration Guide also provides further information on what the necessary steps are in order to live and work in Austria: https://immigration-guide.workinaustria.com/

-Comprehensive information on the topic of living in Austria, the healthcare system, housing in Austria, insurance and labour laws is available on our website and in our Essential Guide and can be downloaded free of charge: https://www.workinaustria.com/leben-arbeiten/relocation-services
+Comprehensive information on the topic of living in Austria, the healthcare system, housing in Austria, insurance and labour laws is available on our website and in our Personal Guide and can be downloaded free of charge: https://www.workinaustria.com/leben-arbeiten/relocation-services

 Students from EU and EEA member states (Norway, Liechtenstein, Switzerland, Iceland) have free access to the labour market due to their being EU/EEA nationals.
 ABA advises on getting a registration certificate and provides initial information on living in Austria and the immigration of family members.